Fit By Sci(ence)

 The Real Questions

 No. Full stop.
 I lost 80 lbs at 40 and I'm in the best shape of my life at 42.
 Neil dropped 58 lbs starting at 45.
 Matt rebuilt his strength at 41 while losing 20 lbs.
-The guys who think it's too late are using age as a reason to not address the actual problem.
+The people who think it's too late are using age as a reason to not address the actual problem.
 You're not old.
 You're under-recovered and running on the wrong inputs.
 Fix those and your body responds.

 No. Most fitness programs are workout programs.
 This isn't.
 The SHAPE Protocol works on the 97% of your life that isn't the gym: sleep, hydration, daily movement, protein, and structured exercise, in that order.
 The gym comes last because it only works when the other four are in place.
 If you're looking for a new workout to try, this isn't it.
 If you're done with new workouts that don't stick, this is.